apostrophecms/docs/docs/reference/api/authentication.md

 }
 ```

+On error an appropriate HTTP status code is returned.

 ### Usage

 Add this token to all REST API requests that require login by passing an `Authorization` header.
 This includes POST, PUT, PATCH and DELETE operations.
 You will also get more complete results from GET operations, including access to documents with `visibility` set to `loginRequired`.